Reason #10 To Fly A Peace Globe ~ Laos and The Plight Of The Hmong

 More fleeing than fighting.
 The Laos Peoples Army in an ongoing persecution of the Hmong people - a deliberate destruction and extermination of the remaining Hmong refugees.

-IMAGINE: Several thousand families escaped to the highest moutainous regions of the country, finally forced to defend themselves against those hunting them down, the government staged aerial bombings to root them out.
+IMAGINE: Several thousand families escaped to the highest mountainous regions of the country, finally forced to defend themselves against those hunting them down, the government staged aerial bombings to root them out.
 They have also - reportedly - employed the use of chemical weapons.

 Today: Most Hmong people reportedly live peacefully in small villages in Laos.
 However, there is still a small fragment of 2nd and 3rd generation CIA soldiers who remain in hiding with their families.
 The communist government in Laos considers them "bandits".
-Forced to live a nomadic lifestyle, the women and chidren are often injured or killed (attacked by their own government) when attempts are made to come out into the jungle and search for food.
+Forced to live a nomadic lifestyle, the women and children are often injured or killed (attacked by their own government) when attempts are made to come out into the jungle and search for food.
 In recent years, Human Rights groups have condemned the systematic genocide of these people.
 It is estimated that approximately 5,000 people still reside in the mountainous jungles of northern Laos.

 Read this heartbreaking article.
 Here's another account.